SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 1 - Least Squares/Module 1 - Least Squares.md

 $$
 \hat{x}_{\mathrm{LS}}=\left(\mathbf{H}^{T} \mathbf{H}\right)^{-1} \mathbf{H}^{T} \mathbf{y}
 $$
 We can solve these to find x-hat, the resistance which minimizes our squared error criterion.
-This expression has a unique solution if and only if H transpose H is not singular.
+This expression has a unique solution if and only if $\mathbf{H}^{T} \mathbf{H}$ is not singular.
 In other words, if the matrix has an inverse.
 If we have m measurements and n unknown parameters, H transpose H will be n by n.
 $$
 \mathbf{H} \in \mathbb{R}^{m \times n} \quad \mathbf{H}^{T} \mathbf{H} \in \mathbb{R}^{n \times n}
 $$
+> 矩阵的可逆问题

 The matrix will be invertible if and only if m is greater than or equal to n.
 So, we need at least as many measurements as unknowns in order to derive the least squares solution.
 This will usually not be a problem.
 In fact, we'll often face the challenge of dealing with too many measurements.
 But nevertheless, you should keep this limitation in mind when working with the formula.

 Coming back to our particular resistance problem, let's fill out our variables.